Committed to a more sustainable and inclusive world

 In September 2021, we announced our commitment to addressing climate change by achieving net-zero emissions across scopes 1, 2 and 3 by 2050.
 Our planned path to that vision includes achieving our 2030 science-based targets to reduce carbon emissions across our operations (scopes 1 and 2) by 50% and reduce value-chain emissions (scope 3) from purchased goods and services and use of sold products by 25%, all on an absolute basis against a 2020 baseline.

-One of the ways we plan to meet these commitments is by maintaining our use of 100% renewable electricity for our U.S. and Canada operations.
-We first achieved this milestone in January 2021 four years ahead of our original plan, and our latest virtual power purchase agreement signed in 2022 will begin operation in 2023.
+One of the ways we continue to meet our scope 1 and 2 commitments is by maintaining our use of 100% renewable electricity for our U.S. and Canada operations.
+We first achieved this milestone in January 2021 four years ahead of our original plan, and our latest virtual power purchase agreement signed in 2022 began in 2023.
 Our renewable electricity goal builds upon our past progress exceeding previous GHG emissions reduction targets.
 We’re proud that we cumulatively reduced our emissions by 52% per case of product sold and 40% on an absolute basis between 2008 and 2018, and we’re motivated to do more.
-We recently published a climate action plan that outlines our approach to achieving net-zero emissions by 2050, which includes collaborating with others and leveraging new technologies and innovations as they become available to deliver on our goals.
+We published a climate action plan that outlines our approach to achieving net-zero emissions by 2050, which includes collaborating with others and leveraging new technologies and innovations as they become available to deliver on our goals.

 Thriving Communities: Investing in our people and communities to contribute to a more equitable world